 Monthly Law Journal Article: Expert Witnesses in Police Excessive Force Cases, 2012 (10) AELE Mo.
 L. J. 501.

-barred from presenting the expert at trial.
-The federal appeals court upheld
+testimony.
+He was barred from presenting the expert at trial.
+The federal

-a verdict for the officer.
-Challenges to evidentiary rulings were rejected
+appeals court upheld a verdict for the officer.
+Challenges to evidentiary

-as the plaintiff failed to provide transcripts regarding tho challenged
+rulings were rejected as the plaintiff failed to provide transcripts regarding

 A motorist claimed that a trooper who stopped him screamed at him, pulled him out of the car, and injured him by beating him.
 The trooper claimed, and the motorist denied, that the motorist bent over as if reaching for something, and that a hammer was visible on the floor.
 The motorist claimed that the hammer was under the seat and not visible.
 Following the incident, the motorist's face was bruised and an MRI months later showed "minimal disc bulging, Her claimed neck and upper back pain.
 Summary judgment in favor of the defendant trooper was reversed by a federal appeals court.
 There were disputed issues of fact, including as to the seriousness of the plaintiff's injuries.
 The plaintiff's lack of a medical expert on the issue was not fatal to his claim as the injuries of the type claimed were “within the range of common experience.”
 A jury could weigh the credibility of the plaintiff's version of the incident versus the trooper's and compare the plaintiff's medical records and subjective assessment of pain against the trooper's medical expert testimony.
 Ziesmer v.
 Hagen, #14-2229, 2015 U.S. App.
 Lexis 7713 (8th Cir.).